 History of the Japanese Yen

 The minting of silver and gold coins called the WadoKaichin began in the 8th century.
 The coins resembled Chinese coins.
-However, at some point Japan was unable to strike its own coins.
+However, at some point Japan was unable to produce its own coins.
 Therefore, they began purchasing the Chinese currency for their own use.
-However, before long the supply of the zchinese coins could not meet its ever increasing demand by the locals for business purposes.
+However, before long the supply of the Chinese coins could not meet the ever-increasing demand by the locals for business purposes.
 As such, Japan employed the services of a private company to mint more coins.
-The coins were injected into the Japanese economy and used between the 14th and 16th century.
+The coins were injected into the Japanese economy and used between the 14th and 16th centuries.
 The two coins were named Toraisen and Shichusen.

 In the 15th century, the government started producing Koshu Kins which were silver and gold coins.
 It later established a uniform monetary system made up of gold, silver, and copper coins.
 In the 19th Century, in addition to the Koshu Kins coins, Japanese locals could also use the Spanish dollars.
 The government introduced the Yen in 1871.
 It was a strategy of centralizing the various coins that existed at the time.
 The value of the Yen was steady until the end of World War II when it depreciated.
 Subsequently, in 1971, the Yen was pegged to the US dollar at a fixed exchange rate of 308 Japanese Yen per every 1 US dollar.
 The Japanese Yen operated at fixed rate until 1973 when the government resorted to a floating exchange rate.

-The dollar to yen currency exchange rate as at June 28, 2017 was 1 US dollar = 99.3774 Japanese Yen.
+The dollar to yen currency exchange rate usually sits somewhere around 1 US dollar per = 99.3774 Japanese Yen.
 For travelers, it is crucial to know that currency exchange in Japan can be done at the airport, post office, or an authorized foreign exchange bank.
 Cash is more acceptable than plastic money.
 However, this may change in the future due to globalization.